smjonas/inc-rename.nvim/README.md

    -- whether to save the "IncRename" command in the commandline history (set to false to prevent issues with -- navigating to older entries that may arise due to the behavior of command preview) save_in_cmdline_history = true,
-   -- the type of the external input buffer to use (the only supported value is currently "dressing") input_buffer_type = nil,
+   -- the type of the external input buffer to use (currently only support "dressing" or "snacks") input_buffer_type = nil,
    -- callback to run after renaming, receives the result table (from LSP handler) as an argument post_hook = nil,